ricemery/DrawerPaneFx/README.md

 ## Usage

-There is a sample application that shows usage of the DrawerPaneFx features - `com.chainstaysoftware.drawerpanefx.DrawerPaneSampleApp.java`.
+There is a sample application that shows usage of the DrawerPaneFx features - `com.chainstaysoftware.controls.drawerpanefx.DrawerPaneSampleApp.java`.